Bronze Age Britain: Bronze

 Several regions of origin have been postulated for the Beaker culture, notably the Iberian Peninsula, the Netherlands and Central Europe.
 Part of the Beaker culture brought the skill of refining metal to Great Britain.
-At first, they made items from copper, but by around 2200 BC, smiths had discovered how to make bronze, which is much harder than copper, by mixing copper with a small amount of tin.
+At first, they made items from copper or arsenical bronze, but by around 2200 BC, smiths had discovered how to make tin-bronze, which is much harder than copper, by mixing copper with a small amount of tin.
 With that discovery, the Bronze Age began in Great Britain.
+High-tin bronze and tin-bronze itself may have been discovered and developed independently in Britain.
+The earliest metallurgy in Britain dates from c.
+2500 BC with the appearance of copper and gold artefacts associated with the Beaker culture.

-Britain had large reserves of tin in what is now Cornwall and Devon in South West England (the largest in Europe and among the largest in the world), and thus tin mining began.
-South West England has the earliest evidence for tin ore exploitation in Europe.
-Britain was also the first region in Europe to fully adopt tin-bronze technology and switch all metalwork from copper and arsenical bronze to full tin-bronze, in the period 2200-2100 BC.
+Britain had large reserves of tin in what is now Cornwall and Devon in South West England (the largest in Europe and among the largest in the world), and South West England has the earliest evidence for tin ore exploitation in Europe.
+Britain was the first region in Europe to fully adopt tin-bronze technology and switch all metalwork from copper and arsenical bronze to full tin-bronze in the period 2200-2100 BC.
 This full adoption subsequently occurred across Scandinavia and Central Europe by around 1800 BC and later in southern Iberia, the Aegean (Greece) and Egypt by around 1500/1300 BC.

 "A remarkable change occurred in the period c.
 2200–2100 BC when Britain was the first region in Europe to completely switch all metalwork from (arsenical) copper to full tin-bronze."